ShroukOuda/ECommerce/README.md

 ### Code Standards

 - Follow C# coding conventions
+- Use meaningful variable and method names
-- Write unit tests for new features
+- Write XML documentation for public APIs
+- Keep methods small and focused
-- Update documentation
+- Update documentation for new features
-- Ensure all tests pass
+- Ensure all builds pass
-- Keep commits clean and descriptive

 ### Reporting Issues